theboi/sketch-ignore/README.md

 ## Usage

-As of now, since the Sketch Team has yet to release the documentation for Cloud components, there are only two things you may do:
+As of now, since the Sketch Team has yet to release the documentation for Sketch Cloud actions, there are only two things you may do:

 ### Edit Indicator